 B, L, D

-You will take an early morning hike to the viewpoint of Kalapatthar for a Himalayan sunrise over Everest.
-Kalapatthar is notably one of the best viewpoints in the Himalayas.
-The panoramic view from the viewpoint is considered to be even better than that from the Everest Base Camp.
+You will take an early morning hike to the viewpoint of Kala Patthar for a Himalayan sunrise over Everest.
+Kala Patthar is notably one of the best viewpoints in the Himalayas.
+The panoramic view from the viewpoint is considered even better than that from Everest Base Camp.
 From here, you can get an unobstructed and close view of Mt Everest and its summit.
 Similarly, you can also get clear views of Lhotse, Pumori, Nuptse, and other surrounding Himalayas.
 It is the highest point of the Everest Base Camp Trek.
-Kalapatthar offers a complete package of Everest’s breathtaking vistas that you will never forget.
+Kala Patthar offers a complete package of Everest’s breathtaking vistas that you will never forget.
 The gorgeous landscape alongside the Khumbu glacier is one to remember.

 After spending some quality time here, you will return to GorakShep for breakfast.
 After resting for a while, you will start our trek today to the settlement in Pheriche.
 The EBC Trekking trail first follows a rocky and high-altitude moraine path.
-You will descend to Lobuche and once again pass by the Lobuche Memorials.
+You will descend to Lobuche for Lunch and pass by the Lobuche Memorials once again.
 Then, it continues to descend along the Imja Khola Valley, passing by smaller settlements.
 The trail continues to descend westward along the Imja Khola Valley towards Pheriche.
-It is a larger Sherpa settlement where you will stay overnight at a lodge.
+It is a larger Sherpa settlement where you will stay overnight at Everest Trekkers Lodge.

 Pheriche to Namche trek